opensas/play-example/README.md

 Acknowledgments
 ----------------------------

-I couldn't have developed this quickstar without the help of [marekjelen](https://github.com/marekjelen) who answered [my questions on stackoverflow](http://stackoverflow.com/questions/9446275/best-approach-to-integrate-netty-with-openshift) and who also shared his [JRuby quickstart repo](https://github.com/marekjelen/openshift-jruby#readme).
+I couldn't have developed this quickstart without the help of [marekjelen](https://github.com/marekjelen) who answered [my questions on stackoverflow](http://stackoverflow.com/questions/9446275/best-approach-to-integrate-netty-with-openshift) and who also shared his [JRuby quickstart repo](https://github.com/marekjelen/openshift-jruby#readme).
 (I know, open source rocks!)

 It was also of great help Grant Shipley's [article on building a quickstart for openshift](https://www.redhat.com/openshift/community/blogs/how-to-create-an-openshift-github-quick-start-project).